-This publication was prepared jointly with the Radiation Health Committee.
-The Radiation Health and Safety Advisory Council advised the CEO to adopt the Code.
+This publication was prepared jointly with the Radiation Health Committee and was approved by the Committee on 13 March 2019.
+The Radiation Health and Safety Advisory Council advised the CEO to adopt the Code, subject to RHC approval, on 5 March 2019.

-© Commonwealth of Australia 201Y
+© Commonwealth of Australia 2019